One Step at a Time: Q & A with Brandon Wilson

 GN: Do you write your books as you travel, or do you make notes and write it up later?

 BW: I make it a point to write in longhand every night after we arrive at a hut, while muscles are still sore and clothes still damp.
-Many ideas and impressions form when I’m on the trail and I want to share those.
+Many ideas and impressions from when I’m on the trail and I want to share those.
 You could never remember all the minute details after the fact and your story would end up as a fictionalized account that hardly resembles reality.
 I tell it like it is.

 Sure, I’ve received criticism in the past, but I’m proud to say my accounts are real and unsanitized (for your protection).
 Adventure travel can be a dirty business—too gritty for some.
 If so, those folks can always find solace in the glossy travel magazines.